home

 A Study on Electrical Engineering Industry in Kerala (Kerala State Industrial Development Corporation).

-Intellectual Property Rights in the MSME Sector: A Study of the Bamboo Subsector ( Ministry of MSME)
+Intellectual Property Rights in the MSME Sector: A Stud on the Bamboo Subsector ( Ministry of MSME)

-Selection of Activity Clusters under SGSY: A study on Gujarat (Government of India).
+Selection of Activity Clusters under SGSY in Gujarat (Government of India)

 Enterprise Development for the Returning Migrants in Kerala, India (ILO)